Final Deadline: Thu, Oct 10, 2019 at 5:00 pm (PST)

 - Filmmaker must be working on at least one active project rooted in the United States, which is not fully funded and/or has not secured distribution.

-- Filmmaker must have produced at least one short or feature-length narrative or documentary film, but not more than two narrative or documentary features, as lead producer.
+- Filmmaker must have directed or produced at least one short or feature-length narrative or documentary film, but not more than two narrative or documentary features, as the director or lead producer.
 This does not include co-producer, associate producer, or executive producer credits.

 - Filmmaker must use the fellowship to a produce at least one independent documentary or narrative feature with a budget of 3 million or less US dollars.